Sanglorian/orcus/Orcus Monsters - current.md

 > †	**Infected Grab** (counter, at-will)
 > When an enemy leaves an adjacent square; +7 vs Reflex; The target is unable to move from the square.
 > **Shreds of Armor** (counter, encounter)
-> When the guard is hit: The guard takes no damage and is dazed until the end of its next turn.
+> When the guard is hit, including by a critical hit: The guard takes no damage and is dazed until the end of its next turn.
 > **Nerve Shot**
 > Any critical hit to the Infected guard reduces it to 0 hit points instantly.
 > **Force of Attack**